Healthcare CRM for Clinics and Hospitals in the United States

 Intelligent Scheduling

-Multichannel self-scheduling (web, WhatsApp, voice, app), automatic confirmations, no-show management, intent classification with NLP before assigning the appointment.
-Bidirectional sync with your HIS or ERP.
+Intelligent Scheduling with self-scheduling across web, WhatsApp, voice, and app; automatic confirmations; no-show management; intent classification before booking; and bidirectional sync with your HIS or ERP.

 Module 02